microsoft/sqldev/_includes/partials/go/columnstoreunix.md

 ## Step 3.3 Measure how long it takes to run the query

-Run your Node.js app from the terminal.
+Run your Go app from the terminal.

 ```terminal
   go run columnstore.go